Strategic Realignment Signals Next Phase of Growth for Zinnov, A Global Management Consulting Firm

 ~ Veteran executives Nilesh Thakker, Sidhant Rastogi to lead newly restructured business units ~

-NEW YORK, Feb.
-22, 2024 /PRNewswire/ -- Global management consulting firm Zinnov has organized its services into two main business units – Globalization Excellence and Technology Business Strategy.
+BANGALORE, India, Feb.
+23, 2024 /PRNewswire/ -- Global management consulting firm Zinnov has organized its services into two main business units – Globalization Excellence and Technology Business Strategy.
 This strategic realignment will enable the 21-year-old company to streamline operations based on complementarity of work and serve its global customers across regions frictionlessly.

 To lead these two restructured business units, Zinnov has elevated two of its long-time Managing Partners to the position of Presidents – Nilesh Thakker and Sidhant Rastogi.